 Reference Letters

-Like with all OMSAS participating schools, you will need to choose three referees who will fill out the Confidential Assessment Forms (CAF) as part of your application.
+Like with all OMSAS participating schools, you will need to choose three referees who will fill out the OMSAS references as part of your application.
 Traditional reference letters are not accepted by Queen’s University.
 Remember to choose recommenders who know you well and have extensive knowledge of your character, personal qualities, and academic capabilities.
 Each referee doesn't need to speak to all three of those areas of your background, but make sure that your three referees cover all three topics.
-Queen's University asks that at least one of your recommenders is a non-academic/character referee.

 To help your recommenders write, we strongly encourage you to discuss the letters with them and explain what is required of them.
 Approach your potential writers about 2 months before the letters are due and ask if they would be comfortable writing you a very strong letter of reference for medical school.
 Your references may ask for more details about why you want to be a doctor.
-They may also ask to see your transcripts, CV, ABS, and other documents to help them write you a stellar recommendation letter.
+They may also ask to see your transcripts, medical school CV, ABS, and other documents to help them write you a stellar recommendation letter.

 Interview Format

-Based on the GPA, MCAT, CASPer, autobiographical sketch, and reference letter scores, a rank order list is created by the program.
-Approximately 500 applicants are invited to the university for an interview.
+Based on the GPA, MCAT, CASPer, autobiographical sketch, and reference letter scores, a ranked list of applicants is created by the program.
+Approximately 500 applicants are invited to the university for an interview each year.
 If an applicant declines their interview, Queen’s offers the interview spot to the next person on the rank list.
-Queen's University uses the MMI interview format to assess the pre-professional qualities of its applicants.
-Once the MMI portion of the interview is completed, each applicant will also meet with a faculty and a student for an additional brief interview.
-Please check the program’s website for the most up-to-date information regarding interview dates.
-At Queen's, admissions interviews are held virtually, so it's a good idea to prepare your video interview strategy as soon as possible.

 When you start preparing for your interview, make sure to review common medical school interview questions, such as “tell me about yourself” and “what is your greatest weakness?”